 Aside from Abraham’s bars in Tel Aviv, Jerusalem and Eilat, where Shapira, Maccabi and Goldstar flow on tap, there are plenty of opportunities to gulp an Israeli beer on our Tel Aviv and Jerusalem pub crawls!

 Stumble into most pubs, bars, or restaurants (with a liquor license), and you can bet a selection of Israeli beers are on the menu.
 For a more specialized beer drinking experience, here are the best places to pop the cap on a cold one.

-Beer Bazaar is a chain with two Tel Aviv locations in Carmel Market and Habima, accompanied by two southern spots in Jaffa, meaning you’re never far from an ice-cold beer.
+Beer Bazaar is a chain with three Tel Aviv locations in Carmel Market, Habima, and Abraham Tel-Aviv. accompanied by two southern spots in Jaffa, meaning you’re never far from an ice-cold beer.
 As the ‘home of Israeli craft beer,’ Beer Bazaar serves around 100 varieties.
 In short, a beer to suit every taste.

 Porter & Sons has served as a kitchen and bar in Tel Aviv’s drinking and dining scene since 2010, offering a hefty supply of Israeli beer from the barrel and bottle.
 For a small tour of their barrel room, just ask!

 Lager & Ale has a smattering of locations in Israel, including at Tel Aviv Port and Sarona Market.
 Here you can try your pick of local beers alongside hearty comfort food—the perfect respite to your day.

 Denim Drinks First is where music, locals and non-fuss drinks collide in the city.
 Stop by during their happy hour to sample 1+1 on Israeli beer and more at this buzzing neighborhood hangout.